Search for direct production of electroweakinos in final states with one lepton, missing transverse momentum and a Higgs boson decaying into two $b$-jets in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 \section{Background estimation}

 The expected backgrounds in each signal region are determined in a profile likelihood fit, referred to as a `background-only fit'.
 In this fit, the normalisation of the backgrounds is adjusted to match the data in control regions with negligible signal contamination.
 The resulting normalisation factors are then used to correct the expected yields of the corresponding backgrounds in the various signal regions.
-The control regions -- as detailed in the following -- are designed to be enriched in the major background processes: \ttbar, single-top (dominated by $Wt$ in all considered regions) and $W$+jets processes.
-They are designed to be non-overlapping with the signal regions and also mutually exclusive.
+The control regions -- as detailed in the following -- are designed to be enriched in the major background processes: \ttbar, single-top and $W$+jets processes.
+The control region for single-top has a similar composition in single-top processes as the signal regions, therefore a single scale factor is used.
+All CRs are designed to be non-overlapping with the signal regions and also mutually exclusive.
 A probability density function is defined for each of the control regions.
 The inputs are the observed event yield and the predicted background yield from simulation with Poisson statistical uncertainties as well as with systematic uncertainties as nuisance parameters.
 The nuisance parameters are constrained by Gaussian distributions with widths corresponding to the sizes of the uncertainties.
+The uncertainties do not only vary the scales, but also account for bin-to-bin transitions.
 The systematic uncertainties are detailed in Section~\ref{sec:syst}.
 The product of all the probability density functions forms the likelihood.
 Normalisation and nuisance parameters are correlated in all regions participating in the fit.
 The likelihood is maximised by adjusting the normalisation and nuisance parameters.
 The extrapolation of the adjusted normalisation and nuisance parameters to the signal regions is checked in validation regions (VR), as defined below, which kinematically resemble the signal regions but are expected to have less signal.
 The VRs do not overlap with the CRs or SRs.